Adrija-dotcom/CyberTwin-AI/README.md

 # 🛡️ Cyber AI Dashboard
 > “Predictive AI-Powered Cybersecurity Digital Twin Platform”

-CyberTwin AI is an intelligent cybersecurity simulation dashboard that creates a virtual security twin of a user’s digital presence.
+Cyber AI Dashboard is an intelligent cybersecurity simulation dashboard that creates a virtual security twin of a user’s digital presence.
 It predicts cyber risks, visualizes attack propagation, detects phishing/spam threats, and helps users improve their online security posture using AI and machine learning.

 ---